 It's okay.
 You won't have to know everything about kissing when you kiss for the first time because guess what?
 Your first kiss won't be a 20 minute make-out session.

 You will most likely have a five second (if that) kissing session that will consist of two lips puckered that touch each other with some suction.
 That's it.
 You'll release, look into each other's eyes and you'll think it's magical.
 Your kissing partner will probably think it's pretty awesome too.

-While this may seem pretty simple, that doesn't mean you shouldn't be armed with some tips before you enter your first kissing experience.
+While this may seem pretty simple, that doesn't mean you shouldn't be armed with some tips for first kisses before you enter your first kissing experience.

 It's time for some kissing education.
 While this prepares you to kiss for the first time, the best way to perfect your kissing technique is to do it.
 Practice makes perfect - so once you know how to kiss, don't be afraid to pucker up when the moment calls for it.

 Now, for your lesson on kissing.

 Have mints on hands at all times.
 You can easily swallow a mint when you're about to kiss someone.
 That way, you can be assured that your breath is fresh and clean.